sadip-khatri/ThrottleHub/README_SEARCH.md

 # Search Functionality Implementation

 ## Overview
-The search functionality has been successfully implemented in the Dangiz e-commerce project.
+The search functionality has been successfully implemented in the 246 Impex e-commerce project.
 Users can now search for products using the search bar in the navbar, and the system will display relevant results with filtering and sorting options.

 ## Features Implemented